icicel/ahn/README.md

 Many name phrases contain certain adjectives or prepositions in them that describe the location or context of the head noun of the phrase.
 These are termed "proper modifiers" and are sometimes shortened.
-The modifier is translated, stripped of vowels, and prepended to the following part of the name as if it were a prefix.
+The modifier is translated, stripped of vowels and formatting, and prepended to the following part of the name as if it were a prefix.
 - South Africa - Oisafrica
 - Papua New Guinea - Papua Apguinea
 - Upper Himalayas - Kehimalaye